 - Disease transmission: Mice can carry many diseases, including salmonellosis, leptospirosis, hemorrhagic fever, and Lyme disease.
 Mice can transmit these diseases to humans through direct or indirect contact with their feces, urine or saliva.

 - Fire Hazards: Mice can gnaw on electrical wires in the home, which can lead to a short circuit and a fire hazard.

 - Structural damage: Mice can also dig tunnels and galleries in walls and ceilings, weakening the structure of the house.

 How to get rid of mice ?

 The first step to getting rid of mice will most likely be to plug the holes through which the mice are entering the house.
 The environment around the house may also need to be modified.
 Tall grass, garbage that can be used as food, and piles of wood should be eliminated.
 Poisoned baits are available on the market.
 However, they are a risk for other animals and can sometimes cause the death and decomposition of the mouse inside the walls.
 They may then give off a strong odour, and work may be required to remove them from the walls.

 Mouse traps remain very useful tools.
 However, mice can sometimes remain vigilant, difficult to catch and get rid of completely.
-The mouse exterminator is the best-positioned and most competent person to help you solve your problem.

 Do you have a mouse problem?